Pre-Order Meaning: Shopee Example & How It Works [2026] 2026

 thumbnail for this post

-Below, we cover exactly how pre-orders work, the difference between pre-orders and backorders, how to set them up across major platforms, and the mistakes that trip up most sellers.
+Below, we cover the pre-order meaning in detail, how pre-orders work step by step, the difference between pre-orders, backorders, and made-to-order, how to set them up on Shopee, Lazada, Amazon, TikTok Shop, and Shopify, and the mistakes that trip up most sellers.

 What Is a Pre-Order?